How should I manage trade credit risk?

 How can I deal with late payment?

 With over £30 billion in late payments owed to SMEs and around 85% of small businesses having experienced late payment, tackling late payment is a key skill for anyone running a business.
 A lot of diplomacy is involved and it’s important to always weigh up the pros and cons of taking on risk in the first place or allowing flexibility in the case of late payment, compared to losing out on a contract or parting ways with an important client.
 Although late payment legislation exists and imposes a default rate of interest as well as fixed fees, it’s far better to agree on a set of clear terms and conditions at the start of a business relationship to avoid the situation of late payment cropping up in the first place.
 A gentle reminder letter can often provide an effective method of chasing up debt without getting heavy handed.
+However, you need to be aware that, in certain cases, debtor protection legislation (the Debt Respite Scheme (Breathing Space

 When should I take legal action to collect a debt?

 In general, you should only take legal action against a debtor if you have exhausted all other avenues.
 Although it may be a successful way of recovering your debt, it can also be very expensive and time consuming, and the result may not go your way.
 Furthermore, your claim may not result in payment of your debt if the company is in a precarious financial situation.
 If you do decide to go to court, you will need to send a Letter Before Action and then file your claim.
 You may also want to consider winding up proceedings and how you would recover debt from an insolvent client.
+However, you will need to consider whether the Regulations apply to prevent you from taking any of these steps.

 A variety of documents which can help with the management of debtors, late payment and trade credit can be downloaded from our Business Documents Folder.
 Click on the title of any relevant topic below for further information.